HighSchoolProgrammer/File-Robber/README.md

-# USB File Robber
+# USB File Robber (BETA)
-A USB Autorun Script that runs as soon as the USB is plugged in and copies specified folders and files to USB Drive.
+A Batch Script that copies specified folders and files to USB Drive.
+It can also do a number of things such as save any passwords on the system to the USB Drive, or set up a remote connection to the victim's computer.
+**THIS IS STILL IN BETA!!**

 ## Features
 ### Unplug Guard